Rammer259/G17-Project-Goodluck/README.md

 CPSC219-G17-Goodluck

 VIEW FULLSCREEN
 Configuring/Installing:

-to configure/install the program simply download and compile all .java files (you do not need to compile the .fxml files, they are ready immediately after download) not from the repository in a single folder which has no other files within it.
+To configure/install the program simply download and compile all .java files (you do not need to compile the .fxml files, they are ready immediately after download) not from the repository in a single folder which has no other files within it.
 Make sure you have cleared all previous versions of the program from that file directory before use.
 You must have the Java JDK installed on your PC to use this program